synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

 //         return
 //     }
 //
-//     // Extract the calling user's claims from the context (set by your auth middleware).
+//     // 1.
+Generate a new, unique tenant ID.
-//     claims := c.MustGet("claims").(YourClaimsType)
+//     newTenantID := uuid.New().String()
 //
+//     // 2.
+Create the tenant and user documents in Firestore...
+//     // (Your logic here)
+//
-//     // Here you would call the function to set the claims on the *target* user.
+//     // 3.
+Set the custom claims for the new user.
-//     // The tenantId comes from the *calling admin's* token to prevent them from
-//     // assigning users to other tenants.
-//     err := setUserClaims(c.Request.Context(), server.firebaseAuthClient, req.TargetUID, claims.TenantID, req.Role)
+//     err := setUserClaims(c.Request.Context(), server.firebaseAuthClient, req.UID, newTenantID, "owner")
 //     if err != nil {
+//         // IMPORTANT: If this fails, you should roll back the Firestore changes.
-//         c.JSON(http.StatusInternalServerError, gin.H{"error": "failed to update user role"})
+//         c.JSON(http.StatusInternalServerError, gin.H{"error": "failed to finalize user setup"})
 //         return
 //     }
 //
-//     c.JSON(http.StatusOK, gin.H{"message": "user role updated successfully"})
+//     c.JSON(http.StatusOK, gin.H{"message": "user and tenant created successfully"})
 // }
 ```